-Students may select a maximum of 30 credits per year outside of PAIR (subject to availability and pre-requisites) that are not otherwise required by their degree programme.
+Note: Students may select a maximum of 2 option modules (30 credits) per year outside of PAIR (subject to availability and pre-requisites) that are not otherwise required by their degree programme.
 Please be aware that UOSM2018, PHIL2012 and PHIL3035 can be considered as a PAIR module.